hadipourh/sboxanalyzer/README.md

 Input:	a0||a1||a2||a3||a4||a5||a6||a7; a0: msb
 Output:	b0||b1||b2||b3||b4||b5||b6||b7; b0: msb
 ```
 You can encode other sub-DDTs of SKINNY-128's S-box in a similar way.
-Moreover, you may achieve a more optimal solution by using other modes such as `mode=2` or `mode=5`.
-However, the simplification time will be higher.
-The default mode is `mode=6` since it generates the nearly optimum result and it is sufficient to get a remarkable speed up in automatic differential analysis based on MILP or SAT/SMT.
+Moreover, you may achieve a more optimal solution using the different modes such as `mode=2` or `mode=5`.
+However, the simplification time might be higher.
+The default mode is `mode=6` since it generates the nearly optimum result and is sufficient to get a remarkable speed up in automatic differential analysis based on MILP or SAT/SMT.

 ### Encoding the DDT of AES